 Independent variable 2: political activism

-For political activism, WVS asks about people’s experience in an active role in political activities such as political donation, contacting government officials, encouraging actions and voting.
-Likewise, we regard questions as in possibility scale and questions have different weight of significance for measuring political activism.
-We will recode the four questions and calculate the indicator for political activism in a same way as for social movements (See Appendix I).
+For political activism, WVS asks about people’s experience in an active role in political activities such as political donations, contacting government officials, encouraging actions and voting.
+Likewise, we regard questions as in possibility scale and questions have different weights of significance for measuring political activism.
+I recoded the four questions and calculated the indicator for political activism in the same way as for social movements (See Appendix I).

 Control variables

-In this research, we selected three control variables from both WDI and WVS datasets.
+In this research, I selected three control variables from both WDI and WVS datasets.
 Firstly, corruption might influence the effectiveness of a government’s economic and social policies.
-Policies in government with abundant corruption can result in being manipulated by influential interest groups for their monopolistic benefits.
-Moreover, corruption makes policy hard to be implemented because budget has been embezzled.
-We measure corruption from WVS by collecting respondent’s perception of rate of corruption in their countries (See Appendix I).
+Policies in governments with abundant corruption can be manipulated by influential interest groups for their monopolistic benefits.
+Moreover, corruption makes policy hard to implement because the budget has been embezzled.
+We measure corruption from WVS by collecting respondent’s perception of the rate of corruption in their countries (See Appendix I).

-Secondly, economic development can have direct effect on how much government can spend on economic and social policies.
-Countries that are well developed have more generous fiscal budget to address problem of social equity whereas developing countries might have to utilize most of the budget to build up economy.
+Secondly, economic development can have a direct effect on how much the government can spend on economic and social policies.
+Countries that are well developed have more generous budgets to address problem of social equity, whereas developing countries might have to utilize most of the budget to build up economy.
 To measure economic development of a country, we use average GDP per capita (constant 2015 US dollar) from 2017 to 2021 from WDI dataset.

-Thirdly, owing to the fact that unemployment is a notable and crucial economic problem, when a country is facing a severe unemployment situation, it might incentives government to focus on addressing the problem directly, thus it will affect the allocation of financial resources by the government.
+Thirdly, owing to the fact that unemployment is a notable and crucial economic problem, when a country is facing a severe unemployment situation, it might incentivize government to focus on addressing the problem directly, thus it will affect the allocation of financial resources by the government.
 We measure unemployment of a country by using average unemployment rate as percentage of total labor force from 2017 to 2021 from WDI dataset.

 Research hypothesis